wur-bioinformatics/introduction-to-bioinformatics/week3.md

 When observing substitutions in an MSA we cannot say which ones are ancestral (occurring already in "deep" ancestors) and which ones are derived (occurring more recently).
 But placed in the context of a rooted phylogenetic tree, shared substitutions can actually be shared derived (SD) substitutions, which are known as *synapomorphies* (*syn*=shared, *apo*=derived, *morphy*=character), whereas uniquely derived substitutions are called *autapomorphies* (see {numref}`w3f3.1`).

-When designing a phylogenetic study, involving the compilation of one or more MSAs there is usually a choice between adding more *characters* versus adding more *taxa* (sequences).
+When designing a phylogenetic study, involving the compilation of one or more MSAs, there is usually a choice between adding more *characters* versus adding more *taxa* (sequences).
 Whereas the former is tempting, it is often more useful to add taxa as this allows extra synapomorphies to be realised.
 After all, synapomorphies are relative (not absolute) entities: only in the context of other sequences can you actually "see" them.
 For instance, when studying a gene family in which duplications have occurred during the evolution of its lineages, many taxa should be included in the MSA in order to capture the duplication events.